 Business financing is not just about filling in a form and submitting it to decision-makers.
 Rather, seeking government funding is a launch pad for growing your organization.
 It is a critical step along the commercialization continuum.

-Through its Leverage It service, The Funding Portal assists companies to leverage their applications into both government and private sources of funding, and to move their business or project forward along the commercialization continuum.
+Through its Leverage It service, The Funding Portal assists companies to leverage their applications into private sources of financing, and to move their business or project forward along the commercialization continuum.